hannesrosenbusch/DLIP_week4/README.md

 Make a github account if you don't have one already.

 ## Step 2:
 Clone this github repository onto your laptop via a terminal, or use google colab, or kaggle...anywhere where you can edit python code.
-If your laptop doesn't work well, work on repl.it
+If your laptop doesn't work well, work on https://replit.com/
 There are plenty of online resources which demo how to clone a repo e.g. here: https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands.
 (Notice that you need to install python if you decide to work on your laptop)